gavinsyw/exact-repair-coding/README.md

 * 2019/2/3 Update the class file
 * 2019/2/11 ShannonIneqaulity part basically functional, starting ExactRepair to find bounds.
 * 2019/2/16 Add symmetric reduction part.
 More still need to be done.
+* 2019/2/25 Structural Modification.
+Try to optimize algorithm of symmetry reduction.